 Riots protesting police brutality have broken out in Bogotá and civilian unrest has spread to surrounding cities of Medellín, Cali and Manizales.
-The protest was a public response to the killing of unarmed lawyer, Javier Ordóñez on Tuesday 8th September.
+The protest was a public response to the killing of unarmed lawyer, Javier Ordóñez on Tuesday, September 8th.
 According to police, he was charged with drinking in a public space with friends, during which he violated coronavirus restrictions.
 The police responded by pinning him down to the ground and tasering him repeatedly for over 2 minutes whilst he pleaded for them to stop.
 The incident of excessive force was captured on video and footage went viral over social media, and news outlets.
-The victim, father of two was taken into police custody and then to hospital, where he was declared dead on Wednesday 9th September.
+The victim, father of two was taken into police custody and then to hospital, where he was declared dead on Wednesday, September 9th.

 The reaction of the Colombian civilian population was swift.
 Bogotá engaged in two nights of demonstrations, in which 17 police stations were torched on Wednesday night.
 Peaceful protest quickly turned violent as protesters attacked public infrastructure, the riots continued into the early hours of Thursday.
 According to Colombian authorities, 10 people died, and 209 civilians were reported injured as well as 194 police members.
 Hence, 2,000 police and military were called in to reinforce security in the capital city of Colombia.

-Colombian defence minister, Carlos Holmes Trujillo expressed his condolences for Mr. Ordóñez in which he stated that, “the national police apologise for any violation of the law or ignorance of the regulations incurred by any of the members of the institution.”
+Colombian defence minister Carlos Holmes Trujillo expressed his condolences for Mr. Ordóñez in which he stated that “the national police apologize for any violation of the law or ignorance of the regulations incurred by any of the members of the institution.”
 However, this has done little to quell the unrest in Bogotá.
 Similarly, Bogotá’s mayor, Claudia López expressed condemnation for police brutality and publicly declared the behavior is “unacceptable,” however also declared that violence, and death is not the solution.

 This incident in Bogotá is starkly reminiscent of the George Floyd death by police brutality earlier this year.
 The death was considered the main catalyst for the Black Lives Matter movement and for creating support for defunding the police.
 Furthermore, it sparked protests globally.
 Therefore, this protest of police abuse is extremely relevant in the current geo–political context.